Veeru102/automated-mri-brain-tumor-segmentation-pipeline/README.md

-#Sample output of compare_predictions.py
+###Sample output of compare_predictions.py
-#Displays sample Prediction vs Ground Truth

-#This comparison shows an axial slice from a brain MRI scan with the predicted tumor segmentation (right) alongside the annotated ground truth (left).
+This comparison shows an axial slice from a brain MRI scan with the predicted tumor segmentation (right) alongside the annotated ground truth (left).
 The Dice similarity coefficient quantifies overlap accuracy.

 ![Dice Score Comparison](dice_comparison.png)